Clapperboard iOS app and photo extension

 Outcome / Results

-The outcome of this project was a working Clapperboard app which my friend uses which I managed to publish onto Apple TestFlight for my friend to test and try out.
+The outcome of this project was a working Clapperboard app, which my friend uses, which I managed to publish onto Apple TestFlight for my friend to test and try out.

 Future Improvements